 The oldest crustal rocks yet found are from Western Australia and date back to about 4.2 billion years.
-The regular processes which breakdown and recycle rocks have destroyed the first rocks that formed on our planet.
+The regular processes which break down and recycle rocks have destroyed the first rocks that formed on our planet.
 However, these ancient Australian samples are not the oldest rocks found by geologists (Figure 1.13).

-Meteorites were made from the same ingredients at the same time as the Earth and the rest of the solar system ----around 4.9 billion years ago.
-Therefore, analysis of the physical and chemical composition of meteorites allows scientists to read our planets original recipe Table 1.4.
-Most meteorites are much like ordinary Earth-stones, but are a little denser.
-A small percentage of meteorites are contain abundant heavy metals, such as iron, nickel and iridium.
-When you compare the overall density of the Earth (5.5 g/cm^3) with the lower density of stony meteorites (chondrites; 3.3 g/cm3), we must explain why the overall density is so high.
-There is no problem if the centre of the Earth is made of iron/nickel similar to the iron meteorites (4 to 8 g/cm3).
+Meteorites were made from the same ingredients at the same time as the Earth and the rest of the Solar System.
+Therefore, analysis of the physical and chemical composition of meteorites allows scientists to read our planet's original recipe (Table 1.4).
+Most meteorites are much like ordinary Earth stones, but are a little denser.
+A small percentage of meteorites contain abundant heavy metals, such as iron, nickel and iridium.
+When you compare the overall density of the Earth (5.5 g/cm^3) with the lower density of stony meteorites (chondrites, 3.3 g/cm^3), we must explain why the overall density is so high.
+There is no problem if the centre of the Earth is made of iron/ nickel similar to the iron meteorites (4 to 8 g/cm^3).
 This data confirms what has been found during seismic studies.
 The inference can be made that these dense materials were part of the early Earth, but melting and differentiation has caused them to sink out of sight to the deep interior.